im-open/composite-action-template/README.md

 - [License](#license)

 ## TODOs

-- Readme
+- README.md
   - [ ] Update the Inputs section with the correct action inputs
   - [ ] Update the Outputs section with the correct action outputs
   - [ ] Update the Example section with the correct usage
 - action.yml
   - [ ] Fill in the correct name, description, inputs and outputs and implement steps
 - CODEOWNERS